ElderMael/patternsfordeliveringmicroservices/manuscript/02-Introduction.md

 project during the times before Kubernetes and in the apogee of the Netflix platform implementation.

-While I had worked most of my career with JVM related technologies, at the time I worked as a front-end developer but on the sidelines I helped a friend to deliver a project using the first versions of Spring Boot and Netflix integrations.
+While working as a front-end developer, I landed on a project that exposed me to my first microservices implementation.
+This project used the Netflix stack to deliver microservices.

 From that point of time to the moment of writing these lines I have been in various other projects implementing a similar architecture